blockchain-dei/openscv/README.md

 <i>2.1.1 Improper Use of Exception Handling Functions</i>

-<p>Diverse run-time errors (e.g., out-of-gas error, data type overflow error, division by zero error, array-
-out-of-index error, etc.) may happen after a compiled smart contract is deployed.
+<p>Diverse run-time errors (e.g., out-of-gas error, data type overflow error, division by zero error, array-out-of-index error, etc.) may happen after a compiled smart contract is deployed.
 However, Solidity has many functions for error handling (e.g., throw, assert, require, revert), but their correct use relies on the experience and expertise of the developer.
 This defect occurs when the developer misuses the handling exception functions, which can lead the program to unexpected behavior.
+This
-This vulnerability is also known in the literature as "exception disorder" (Jiang et al., 2018), "exception state" (Zhou et al., 2022b), "mishandled exceptions (Choi et al., 2021; Fu et al., 2019; Luu et al., 2016; Mavridou et al., 2019; Nguyen et al., 2020), "unexpected revert" (Ye et al., 2022), "unhandled errors" (Li et al., 2022b), "unhandled exception" (Ashouri, 2020; Torres et al., 2021), or "unhandled exception" (Tsankov et al., 2018).</p>
+vulnerability is also known in the literature as "exception disorder" (Jiang et al., 2018), "exception state" (Zhou et al., 2022b), "mishandled exceptions (Choi et al.,2021; Fu et al., 2019; Luu et al., 2016; Mavridou et al., 2019; Nguyen et al., 2020), "unexpected revert" (Ye et al., 2022), "unhandled errors" (Li et al., 2022b), "unhandled exception" (Ashouri, 2020; Torres et al., 2021), or "unhandled exception" (Tsankov et al., 2018).</p>

 <i>2.1.2 Improper Exception Handling in a Loop</i>